jclark/satpulse/PLAN.md

 Improvements in existing functionality

+* With non-existent serial device hangs in term.Restore (waiting for output to drain, I think)
+  * Maybe better to roll our own term package
 * Rearrange source to properly for Go conventions
 * Need layer the turns UBX messages into something more convenient to work with, and UBX-independent
 * Leap second abstraction: